21. Flight

 The bloody wedding of his friend Guessard

 The drunken man is indeed quite confused: His feeling for time fails.
-Hessart was the publisher of Marguerite de Valois's correspondence, but he lived in the 19th century - he published Les Mémoires et lettres de Marguerite de Valois in 1842.
-The bloody wedding was the notorious St. Bartholomew's Day in 1572.
+François Guessard (1814-1882) was a writer and publisher from Paris, who published the correspondence of Marguerite de Valois (1553-1615), but he lived in the 19th century - he published Les Mémoires et lettres de Marguerite de Valois in 1842.
+The «bloody wedding» was the notorious St. Bartholomew's Day in 1572.

 The Yenisey River